How Do You Live? by Genzaburō Yoshino

 How Do You Live? is an earnest, winsome manual for living.
 There’s no dramatic plot, no character development, but the emotional climax, when it comes, is tense and moving and cuts to the quick.
 Rather than being gripped by narrative tension, we are gripped by empathy: this book speaks directly to the human heart.

-The hero, Copper, is fifteen.
+Copper is fifteen.
 He’s short, fast, and clever, but what’s important is that he’s observant and enquiring.
 He relates his school day to his uncle, and his uncle responds via journal entries.
-How Do You Live? is largely a dialogue between the narrative of Copper and his uncle’s reflections on topics raised.
 In this way, the key message of the book - reflect on your actions - is mirrored in the book’s structure.

-Though set in Tokyo in the 1930s, How Do You Live? has a timeless quality.
+Though set in Tokyo in the 1930s, How Do You Live? has a timeless feel.
 It’s about Tokyo and everywhere and nowhere.
 Time and place are immaterial, universal.
 What matters is being spirited and thoughtful and kind - wherever, whenever.

 Copper and his uncle discuss art, science, heroism, social class, production and consumption.
 More specifically: Copernicus and the earth orbiting the sun, Isaac Newton and gravity, Napoleon’s dramatic career, and the Greek influence on representations of Buddha; all in conversational language without artifice.
-‘So I will speak to you seriously about such matters, without even half joking,’ writes Copper’s uncle.
+‘I will speak to you seriously about such matters, without even half joking,’ writes Copper’s uncle.
+Under the fiction is an ethics textbook.

-It’s truly painful to admit one’s own mistakes.
-Most people think up any excuse they can to avoid it.
+“It’s truly painful to admit one’s own mistakes.
+Most people think up any excuse they can to avoid it.” - Uncle’s notebook

-It’s worth reading Bruno Navasky’s A Note from the Translator first to understand the context the book was written in.
-After a branch of ‘Thought Police’ were created, Yoshino was imprisoned for eighteen months for attending ‘political meetings with socialists.’
-For Genzaburō Yoshino it was imperative that a child should be able to think and stand up for itself.
+It’s worth starting with the translator’s notes to understand the context the book was written in.
+After a branch of Thought Police were created, Yoshino was imprisoned for eighteen months for attending political meetings with socialists.

 Originally written in 1937, How Do You Live? was translated into English by Bruno Navasky and published by Algonquin Young Readers in 2021.
+It’s suitable for readers ten and upwards.

 Many thanks to Algonquin Young Readers for my advanced reading copy.
 I hope Yoshino leaves a lasting impression on me.